Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 I. Safety.

-III.
+IV.
 To determine the reproducibility of peak lac/pyr, lac/pyr AUC and kPL, urea AUC and urea transfer constant (ktrans) with same-day repeated dose studies. with same-day repeated dose studies.

-IV.
-To compare peak lac/pyr, lac/pyr AUC and kPL, urea AUC, urea transfer constant (ktrans) on MRI with Prostate Imaging-Reporting and Data System (PI-RADS) assessment of multiparametric MRI in predicting regions of cancer versus benign tissue.
+V. To compare peak lac/pyr, lac/pyr AUC and kPL, urea AUC, urea transfer constant (ktrans) on MRI with Prostate Imaging-Reporting and Data System (PI-RADS) assessment of multiparametric MRI in predicting regions of cancer versus benign tissue.

 EXPLORATORY OBJECTIVES: